scrubgay/scrubgay.github.io/markdowns/cv.md

 *at the University of Washington (Seattle, WA)*

   - Introduction to GIS
-  - Lab experience in resotration ecology on Western Washington Prairies
+  - Lab experience in restoration ecology on Western Washington Prairies
     - Project management on lab seed germination
     - Visualization using R
   - Lab experience in developmental biology